Holubov: Sights

 Fragments of the Třísov oppidum have been partly preserved until today.

 The iron railway bridge in Holubov is a 100 m long and 30 m high viaduct.
 It is a technical monument.
 The original construction from 1891 was replaced in 2015.

-There is a chair lift which goes from Krasetín to the top of the Kleť mountain, outside the municipal territory.
+There is a chair lift which goes from Krasetín to the top of the mountain Kleť, outside the municipal territory.
 It is 1792 m long and the difference of altitudes between the lowest and highest point of the lift is 383 m.

 Honours

 The 4277 Holubov and 4287 Třísov minor planets were named after these villages.